 Applications for 2021 coming this summer.
-Check the Festival Schedule for the live pitch panel that will decide the winner!
+Check the 2020 Festival’s live pitch panel that decided the 2020 winner!

 On-screen representation affects cultural understanding of BIPOC, women, and LGBTQIA+ characters.
 Barriers need to be broken down until equal representation is achieved on-screen and behind the camera.
 Better understanding and exposure between neighboring cultures will help create dialog, cooperation, and partnerships that strengthen the interconnectivity of Central Oregon.

 BendFilm’s Underrepresented Voices Grant will support a BIPOC women artist with $7,500 toward making their short or feature film.
 The grant supports storytellers who are working to tell creative and complex stories told from a point of view that is unique and authentic.

 Underrepresented filmmakers are less likely to have the funding support to produce their first films to jumpstart their careers.
 This grant breaks down the economic barrier to democratize the art form which in turn will:

 1.)
 Support the career of an underrepresented artist.

 2.)
 Increase the production of films that accurately portray underrepresented communities.

 3.)
 Lead audiences to a better understanding of themselves (if underrepresented) or to the life experience of someone unlike themselves.

 Preferred candidates will produce their film in Oregon, but that is not a mandatory requirement.

 BendFilm programmers and independent reviewers will assess each application to narrow down the finalists.